 Your Dollars Supported:

-That’s why we work every day to introduce kids to parks where they can learn, play and be inspired to become America’s strongest, most diverse generation of park stewards.
+That’s why we work every day to introduce kids to parks where they can learn, play, and be inspired to become America’s strongest, most diverse generation of park stewards.

 Through our Youth & Family programs, National Park Trust provides fully immersive park experiences, removing common obstacles including a lack of funding for transportation and educational resources.
 We get kids to parks.

-These transformative experiences go beyond school curriculum — park experiences bring us close to ourselves and expand who we are and could possibly be.
+These transformative experiences go beyond the school curriculum — park experiences bring us close to ourselves and expand who we are and could possibly be.
 Together, we can redefine what it means to be a park steward.
-We can inspire the next generation of caretakers, advocates, stargazers, climbers, paddlers, naturalists, historians, scientists, educators and dreamers.
+We can inspire the next generation of caretakers, advocates, stargazers, climbers, paddlers, naturalists, historians, scientists, educators, and dreamers.

 We want everyone to experience the endless possibilities of our parks.

-Buddy Bison Programs
+Buddy Bison School Program